In this page

 On the Pro plan, Super Admins and Admins can also create custom roles with permission to access analytics.
 Learn more about roles and permissions here.

-To access Gmelius analytics head to 👉 gmelius.io/analytics
+To access Gmelius analytics head to πŸ‘‰Β gmelius.io/analytics

 Filters

-Filters allow you to select workspace(s), set a period of time, and filter reports for the specific tag(s).
+Filters allow you to select workspace(s), filter reports for the specific tag(s), and set a period of time

 New Conversations tab